Smithsonian National Air and Space Museum#4 in Best Things To Do in Washington, D.C.

-A favorite among children, the National Air and Space Museum is reportedly (Fodor's) the second most visited museum in the world.
-Attracting somewhere around nine million people each year, the museum contains a trove of celebrated aircrafts, including Amelia Earhart's Lockheed Villa, Charles Lindbergh's Spirit of St. Louis and Wilbur Wright's Wright 1903 Flyer, among others.
-Exhibits include a flight simulator, and IMAX Theater and a planetarium.
+Attracting millions of people each year, the Smithsonian National Air and Space Museum contains a trove of celebrated aircraft, including Amelia Earhart's Lockheed Vega 5B, Charles Lindbergh's Spirit of St. Louis and Wilbur and Orville Wright's 1903 Wright Flyer, among others.
+Exhibits include a flight simulator, an IMAX theater and the Einstein Planetarium.
 And parents beware: The three-level gift shop is huge, so get ready for pleas from your kids.
-Although this museum (open daily) is free, the IMAX Theater and planetarium do charge admission.

 Visitors recommend arriving in the morning to avoid the heaviest crowds, which are sure to pour in, especially once summertime rolls around.
 Some say parts of the museum are also starting to look worn but insist this is a must-visit site for families and aviation enthusiasts.